HC Wainwright & Co. Reiterates Celldex Therapeutics (CLDX) Buy Recommendation

 What is the Fund Sentiment?

 There are 398 funds or institutions reporting positions in Celldex Therapeutics.
-This is a decrease of 2 owner(s) or 0.50% in the last quarter.
-Average portfolio weight of all funds dedicated to CLDX is 0.18%, a decrease of 23.73%.
-Total shares owned by institutions increased in the last three months by 0.56% to 53,798K shares.
-The put/call ratio of CLDX is 0.50, indicating a bullish outlook.
+This is a decrease of 3 owner(s) or 0.75% in the last quarter.
+Average portfolio weight of all funds dedicated to CLDX is 0.19%, a decrease of 23.36%.
+Total shares owned by institutions decreased in the last three months by 0.95% to 53,746K shares.
+The put/call ratio of CLDX is 0.49, indicating a bullish outlook.

 What are Other Shareholders Doing?